gilbertgonz/GPS-Nav/README.md

 - common_msgs // ensures you have all message type dependencies

+- gazebo_ros_pkgs // ensures you have all dependencies for Gazebo-ROS interactiosn

+- turtlebot3_simulations // package for turtlebot3 Gazebo simulations

 - imu_tools // for extracting IMU data from Intel RealSense 435i

 - realsense-ros // driver for RealSense cameras